Skip to content

 image

-2. Add ddtrace.jar startup parameters to the existing application startup script, filling in the following fields -javaagent:/xxx/ddtrace.jar -Ddd.env=xxx -Ddd.service.name=xxx -Ddd.agent.port=xxx where xxx must be filled in.
+2. Add ddtrace.jar startup parameters to the existing application startup script, filling in fields as follows -javaagent:/xxx/ddtrace.jar -Ddd.env=xxx -Ddd.service.name=xxx -Ddd.agent.port=xxx where xxx content needs to be filled in.

 Tomcat Integration

-Add ddtrace startup parameters in catalina.sh and restart tomcat.
+Add ddtrace startup parameters in catalina.sh, then restart tomcat.
 Replace xxx in the code snippet with absolute paths.

 $ cd /xxx/tomcat/bin